jenniferlieu/project-lomo-in-person-gaming-app/documentation/resources/react-api-calls-and-state.md

 ---
 sidebar_position: 3
 ---
-# State and API calls
+# React API calls and State
 State allows components to manage and update their own data.
 Unlike props, which are passed from parent to child and are read-only, state is mutable and controlled by the component itself.

 `useState` and `useEffect` are two fundamental hooks in React that allow you to manage state and perform side effects in components.